Giants vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Schwarber and the Philadelphia Phillies will take the field at Citizens Bank Park against the San Francisco Giants and Wilmer Flores on Tuesday.
+Bryson Stott and the Philadelphia Phillies will take on the San Francisco Giants and Michael Conforto at Citizens Bank Park on Wednesday at 4:05 PM ET.

-The Phillies are listed as -145 moneyline favorites in this matchup with the Giants (+120).
-A 9-run total is listed for this game.
+Oddsmakers list the Phillies as -135 moneyline favorites, while giving the underdog Giants +110 moneyline odds.
+The total is 9 runs for the contest (with +100 odds to hit the over and -120 odds on the under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.